EBI-Metagenomics/EMG-docs/docs/faqs.rst

 Can I request my data to not be analyzed by MGnify?
 -------------------------------------------------------------
-We can only access private data for analysis if you gave us agreement to do so.
+We can only access private data for analysis if you give us permission to do so.
 If, for any reason, you do not want MGnify to analyze one of your datasets, please `contact us <metagenomics-help@ebi.ac.uk>`_ .
 If your data is public in ENA, we are able to analyse this data without restriction.

 Can I compare the taxonomic assignments between runs of a project?
 -------------------------------------------------------------------
 The current version of the comparison tool lets you only compare the GO annotations for runs of the same project.
 We are currently working on extending the functionality to taxonomy but this is not yet ready for release.
 In the meantime, please have a look at the summary files provided on the project page.
-They summarized the counts per feature across the runs and provide an easy way to identify patterns.
+They summarize the counts per feature across the runs and provide an easy way to identify patterns.

 The 'OTUs, reads and taxonomic assignments.tsv' can be directly imported into  `Megan 6 <http://ab.inf.uni-tuebingen.de/software/megan6/>`_ to perform comparison and visualisation.
 The Biom format can also be imported into third-party tools.

 Can I know which bacteria encodes particular pCDS in my dataset?
 ----------------------------------------------------------------
 The short answer is that it is generally not possible.
 The reason is that we annotate directly the reads and select the reads containing small subunit rRNA and large subunit rRNA for taxonomy assignments.
 The protein prediction is then performed on all reads after masking the tRNA and rRNA sequences.
 To link a predicted protein to a taxonomic assignments, the protein-coding gene would need to be on the same read as the annotated SSU/LSU sequence.
 It is possible to check if this is the case using the sequence headers from the 'InterPro matches.tsv' and 'Reads encoding SSU/LSU rRNA.fasta' files, both available on the 'Download' for each run.
-The same answer applies to assembly although, depending on the contig length, more protein-coding genes may be located near a 16S rRNA genes.
+The same answer applies for assembly.
+However, depending on the contig length, more protein-coding genes may be located near the 16S rRNA genes.